Sheldon-Lloyd/Cyber.Beast/comic/makkusu/2/readme.md

 Makkusu helps Airiona into his house to fix her CSD

 - Airiona notices that Makkusu is a big CNS fan by all stuff in his home/room

-  Airiona: So I see watch a lot of the CNS League.

-  She looks around

-  Airiona: You're a fan of the ___ BluNet team

-  Makkusu: well I am more of a fan of what ever team Xenos

-  Airiona: is he is the one that inspired you to become a Cybervator

-  Makkusu: wait how did you know

-  Airiona: oh um well

-  Makkusu(with joking smile): have you been stalking me

-  Airiona(she smiles with shifty eyes): Ha ha ha ye--a

 - Makkusu Decides to try to sneak and use Airiona Cyber.Beast/CSD to test his Cyber.Beast Controller with out her permission.
 Airiona comes up behind him creating the possibility of punishment